joberstein/portfolio-v3/README.md

   Retrieves the issue number from the branch when named like `issues/<number>`
 - **commit-msg**: Runs the `commitlint` package against the commit message to enforce the conventional commit standard

-The top-level files located in the `hooks` will be used as the actual git hooks once the setup script is run.

-A file in the `impl` directory should share the same name as the hook it implements.
-This setup is advantageous because it allows hooks to run as node scripts, and supports ECMAScript module features (i.e. top-level await).

 ### Development